Vaguery/gptp2016-latex/README.md

 #### pictures are fun!

 Please be _very careful_ to read the comments and example code regarding figures.
-Don't add new packages to make fancy figures unless you contact the editors (@Vaguery for example) first.
+Don't add new packages to make fancy figures unless you contact the editors (Bill Tozier, probably) first.
 Don't stretch the figures to be in weird places or weird sizes.
 Don't try to jam too many figures into one chapter.
 Don't use color.
 Don't use pixelated images.
 Don't don't don't.

 Make them nice please. _Then_ pictures are fun.